sralter/sustainability_insights/README.md

   * Wrote a three-page executive summary of the work, which you can read below.

 ## Introduction
-This project explors datasets from Climate TRACE containing greenhouse gas (GHG) emissions from coal mining, and gleans insights from them.
+This project explores datasets from Climate TRACE containing greenhouse gas (GHG) emissions from coal mining, and gleans insights from them.
 Climate TRACE is an organization that uses independently-verified data, sourced and derived from advanced technologies like satellite imagery, enhanced with machine learning.
 Climate TRACE and the values and needs of any sustainability-minded person or company are closely aligned; the work described here will show the promise of using Climate TRACE’s data to help everyone make informed, sustainable decisions.

 ## Methods
 There are three tables provided in the assignment, found [here](https://climatetrace.org/data):